ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 ### Semantic Analysis

 The third stage of the compiler pipeline is the semantic analysis stage.
-In this stage, the compiler takes the AST generated in the previous stage and uses it to perform type checking and other semantic checks.
-It also builds a symbol table using the Binder component.
+In this stage, the compiler takes the AST generated in the previous stage and uses it to perform type checking and builds a symbol table using the **Binder** component.

 #### Type Checking